6 nutrients you need in a postpartum supplement

 During this year, your hormones undergo another set of changes, such as pulses in prolactin for milk production and normalizing the relaxin that loosened all your ligaments for birthing.
 The demands of being a new parent—while often getting inadequate sleep—are also huge factors in how you feel physically and function cognitively (like your mood, concentration, processing and focus).

 In the same way you took a prenatal vitamin throughout your pregnancy, you’ll want to take a postnatal vitamin to cover off all your needed nutrients during the postpartum period.
-Here are the top ingredients to look for in a postpartum supplement:

 Iron

 Iron is used to make hemoglobin, the protein in your red blood cells that carries oxygen and delivers it around your body.
 This is why having low iron levels can make you feel so fatigued!
 Insufficient iron can cause low hemoglobin levels and iron-deficiency anemia.
 It can happen when dietary iron intake is low, or if you’ve had blood loss, like hemorrhaging during or after childbirth.
 Having low hemoglobin levels postpartum has even been associated with a greater risk of post-traumatic stress symptoms.
-For daily maintenance, it’s recommended that you get 10 to 30 mg of iron per day—if it upsets your stomach, try an easy-to-digest form like Ferrous Bisglycinate Chelate, which you can find 27 mg of in Bird&Be’s The Postpartum.
+For daily maintenance, it’s recommended that you get 10 to 30 mg of iron per day—if it upsets your stomach, try an easy-to-digest form like Ferrous Bisglycinate Chelate, which you can find 27 mg of in Bird&Be’s Postpartum Pack.

 B Vitamins